Purchasing French Property

 - Calculation of total global budget after factoring in an additional 7.5% to cover acquisition costs

 - Borrowing Capacity.
 Our reputable mortgage lenders will be able to offer you a preliminary evaluation even before visiting any properties.
-Get your free quote by clicking here.
+Please enquire for further details.

 - Currency Fluctuations.
 Our recommended currency advisors will offer free advice on how best to anticipate and account for any fluctuations.